Understanding Your Femur: Function, Injuries, And Physical Therapy Support

 3. Broken Femur

-Your femur wouldn’t usually break unless the accident is severe, like a fall or a car accident, because it’s so strong.
+Your femur wouldn’t usually break unless the accident is severe, like a slip and fall or a car accident, because it’s so strong.

 If you break your femur, you’ll know right away – it causes immediate, severe pain.